-Along the Pacific Ocean in San Pedro lies the ruins of a lavish resort area that included a hot spring hotel, restaurant, salt water swimming pools and an outside terrazzo dance floor surrounded by stone fireplaces.
-During WWII the resort area was taken over by the federal government and transformed into Nike Missile LA-43 Launch Battery Site which sits abandoned on land now surrounded by the White Point Nature Preserve.
+Along the Pacific Ocean in San Pedro lies the ruins of a lavish resort area that included a hot spring hotel, salt water swimming pools, an outside terrazzo dance floor and a Nike Missile launch site.

 Welcome to White Point/Royal Palms…

 …this dead fish tells only part of the story of this fascinating area overlooking the Pacific Ocean.

 White Point Nature Preserve features 102 acres of restored coastal sage scrub habitat, hiking and handicap accessible trails overlooking the ocean and Catalina Island.